 The poet Jane Flanders is Ben’s mother.
-I’ve loved looking through her book of poetry Dandelion Greens, published posthumously, and am considering her poems for other projects.
-But Ben suggested “Blue Lobster.”
-Her humor in this poem, combined with her eye for those plain details that center attention on life’s sometimes hard realities—in this case, the imprisonment of the lobster—are what I wanted to honor.
+I’ve loved looking through her book of poetry Dandelion Greens for other projects, and Ben suggested “Blue Lobster,” which I had already liked.
+Her humor, combined with her eye for those plain details that center attention on life’s sometimes hard realities—in this case, the imprisonment of the lobster—are what I wanted to honor.

 Before starting composing this, I had just finished my essay for Broad Street Review, my personal Top Ten pop lyric settings, so I resolved to follow my advice and, since “Blue Lobster” comprises a good deal of text, and we didn’t want the song to go on longer than five minutes, I gave it a “Chuck E.’s in Love” (my #1 pick) kind of relaxed, torrent-of-words setting.